lcfr-eth/burner/README.md

 # Burner

 A rust utility for writing passes of zeros over single files, directories or disks.
+Can also be used to write custom messages to the MBR to be displayed on reboot.

 ## Build
 ```Cargo build --release```